 Departure from Malmö 18.30 → Arrival in Malmö 22.00

-We will visit DOLL (Danish Outdoor Lighting Lab) in Albertslund.
-It is Europe’s largest test field, showroom and innovation hub within intelligent lighting and Smart City.
-Here, a 1:1 experience of outdoor lighting is offered.
+We will visit DOLL Living Lab in Albertslund.
+It is Europe’s largest test field, showroom and innovation hub for intelligent lighting and Smart City.
+Here, a 1:1 experience of outdoor lighting is on display.

 DOLL supports municipalities, regions and private companies in the development of new and improved lighting solutions.
-The LED technology can lead to major cost and energy reductions and serve as a framework for future smart city technologies and many more positive aspects like safety etc.
+The LED technology can lead to major cost and energy reductions and serve as a framework for future smart city technologies and many more positive outcomes, such as safety.

 #2 Art, urban spaces and replacement of luminaires to LED in Copenhagen